mhasanmhasan/from-bash-to-go-part-ii/README.md

 }
 ```

-Now let's define a function that returns an `option`:
+Now, let's define a function that returns an `option`:

 ```go
 // count/1/count.go